zainabkhalid18/RAG/README.md

-# RAG-
+# RAG
-my journey of learning RAG from scratch
+My journey of learning RAG from scratch